AutodeskGames/stingray-docs/source/interactive_help/getting_started/get_started_android.md

 ### Make a default keystore for app signing

-When you deploy a project to a standalone *.apk* application, Stingray needs to sign your app using a keystore that you have set up on your system.
-If you do not specify a keystore when you deploy, Stingray relies on a default "debug" keystore.
+When you deploy a project to a standalone *.apk* application, the deployer needs to sign your app using a keystore that you have set up on your system.
+If you do not specify a keystore when you deploy, the deployer relies on a default "debug" keystore.
 Most versions of the Android SDK generate this default keystore automatically when you install the Android SDK, but some may not.

 Look for the default keystore at this location: `C:\Users\<username>\.android\debug.keystore`.